RevBayes Divergence Dating Lab

 Use RevBayes to estimate the birth rate and clock rate

 In our first RevBayes analysis, we will see how well we can estimate what we already know to be true about the evolution of both the tree and the sequences.
-You will cheat and fix some things to their known true values, such as the tree topology and edge lengths.
+You will cheat a little bit and fix some things to their known true values, such as the tree topology and edge lengths.
 The idea is to take small steps so that we know what we are doing all along.

-Create a new file named strict.Rev and add the following to it: I’ll provide some explanation below the code block.
+Create a new file named strict.Rev and add the following to it:

 # Load data and tree

-D <- readDiscreteCharacterData(file="mc.nex")
+D <- readDiscreteCharacterData(file="simulated.nex")

 n_sites <- D.nchar()

-T <- readTrees("tree.txt")[1]
+T <- readTrees("simulated.tre")[1]

 n_taxa <- T.ntips()